 When it comes to choosing what activity will suit your loved one best, aim for something that will allow them to reminisce about their life, evoking warm memories.
 Participate in activities that will allow them to express themselves and offer an emotional outlet.
 As a natural instinct, many of us will try to do as much as we can for those living with Dementia.
 Whilst your loved one may need support from time to time, allow them to keep as much of their independence as possible and help them feel productive.

-Trinity’s Top 10 activities for those with Dementia and Alzheimer’s
+Trinity’s Top 10 activities for dementia care patients

-Alongside any activities or hobbies that they are usually interested in, why not try some of these activities we have recommended below.
+Alongside any activities or hobbies that they are usually interested in, why not try some of these activities for the elderly with dementia we have recommended below.

 1. Keeping socially active